dbrethauer/dbrethauer.github.io/_pages/outreach.md

 # Mentorship

+I am an [N3AS](https://n3as.berkeley.edu/) Mentor advising two undergraduate transfer students starting in fall 2025, focusing on simulating kilonovae using the radiative transfer code Sedona.
+Through my mentorship, I hope to teach my students critical reading and thinking skills, coding skills, and how to write a scientific paper.

 # Astro Movie Night
 Astro Movie Night is all about engaging with the community in a fun way - astronomy-themed movies!
 Each semester, we hold 6 Astro Movie nights that anyone in the community can attend and screen movies ranging from Star Trek to Lilo & Stitch.